devoworm/Theoretical-Types-of-Embryo-Developmental-Networks/New World Networks/README.md

 As the developmental connectome increases in size (number of cells) and diameter (shortest path across network), the embryogenetic network in the same organism shifts its connectivity or decreases in size (disconnection of differentiated cells, reconnection to newer developmental cells).

-* we can work from the data in "[Data-theoretical Synthesis of the Early Developmental Process](https://www.biorxiv.org/content/10.1101/282004v2)" to get a handle on the dynamics in _C. elegans_ development.
+* we can work from the data in [4] to get a handle on the dynamics in _C. elegans_ development.

 #### Key points: